DIA: TRUST The Key to Social Cohesion and Growth in Latin America and the Caribbean

 - Mistrust in the private sector is an obstacle to inclusive growth.
 It is well known that the business sector tends to distrust governments, and this hurts investment and productivity.
 A survey of thousands of export-oriented firms in the region reveals that distrust within firms is also an obstacle to investment and innovation.

 - Mistrust in the public sector is an obstacle to inclusive growth.
 Trust in governments is low in the region.
 Our study finds that the lack of trust makes it difficult for citizens to demand better public policies and services.
-A survey of thousands of public officials revealed that mistrust within public agencies, and their mistrust of citizens, reduces public sector capacity to serve citizen needs.
+A survey of thousands of public officials revealed that mistrust within public agencies, and their mistrust of citizens, reduces public sector capacity to serve citizen needs, including a regulatory environment conducive to growth and investment.

 - Restoring trust depends on information and empowerment.
 Citizens do not trust government when they are uninformed about what government is doing for them, and when they have little capacity to act together to hold government accountable.
 Firms do not trust each other when they can do little about opportunistic behavior.
-Governments should inform and empower to restore trust.
+Governments can inform and empower, and the IDB is helping them do this: strengthening education and regulatory institutions; reducing barriers to entry for productive workers and firms; and, at a broader level, encouraging governments to make promises, fulfill promises, and communicate both to citizens.

 Este documento ofrece una guía práctica para el diseño de comunicaciones e intervenciones informadas por la economía del comportamiento con el fin de contener el contagio de la COVID-19. ¿Cómo y con qué materiales hay que comunicar para contrarrestar los profundos sesgos de comportamiento que todos tenemos y que se acentúan en situaciones de estrés, cansancio e incertidumbre? ¿Cómo conseguir que las personas sigan las recomendaciones sanitarias cuando vuelvan a sus lugares de trabajo o estudio?
 Esta guía ayuda a responder estas preguntas y ofrece claves y ejemplos concretos de cómo las comunicaciones pueden promover un cambio de comportamiento.